 Many successful class projects rely on children bringing in materials which they, and you, have helped to prepare at home.
 This research is invaluable and provides a focus for discussion and the basis of developing life skills.

 If a child needs to consolidate or extend their learning the class teacher may suggest appropriate work or other activities to be undertaken at home.
-The Academy has purchased licenses for SAM Learning for children in Year 2 up to Year 6, which is an excellent resource for parents and children to work through together, via the internet.

 Your child may be occasionally asked to complete work at home, started in school.
 It is not appropriate for children to be given home learning for a planned holiday during school time.